SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

       The port in the target URL of the remap rule..
 If not specified, the canonical default based on the scheme is used.

-.. txb:extractor:: remap-target-scheme
+.. extractor:: remap-replacement-scheme
    :result: string

-      The URL scheme in the target URL of the remap rule..
+      The URL scheme in the replacement URL of the remap rule..

 .. extractor:: remap-replacement-url
    :result: string